-Research and development expenses were \$6.5 million for the three months ended March 31, 2021, compared to \$3.5 million for the three months ended March 31, 2020.
-The increase of \$2.9 million was primarily due to:
+Research and development expenses were \$7.6 million for the three months ended June 30, 2021, compared to \$3.4 million for the three months ended June 30, 2020.
+The increase of \$4.2 million was primarily due to:

-- An increase of \$1.5 million in personnel costs related to the need for additional staff to conduct our FREEDOM-1 Phase 3 clinical trial, progress start-up activities in our FREEDOM-2 and FREEDOM-3 Phase 2 clinical trials and to advance other pre-clinical activities, including our Deceased Donor program and increases in stock-based compensation expense related to the increased value of our common stock. - An increase of \$0.8 million in other unallocated costs related to consulting, research collaborations, recruitment of additional staff and other services in support of ongoing and planned clinical trials; and - · An increase of \$0.7 million in FCR001 clinical program expenses related to start-up activities of our clinical trials.
+- An increase of \$2.1 million in personnel costs related to the need for additional staff to conduct our FREEDOM-1 Phase 3 clinical trial, progress start-up activities in our FREEDOM-2 and FREEDOM-3 Phase 2 clinical trials, advance pre-clinical activities, including those related to our deceased donor program, and support medical affairs and patient recruitment activities, as well as increases in stock-based compensation expense related to the increased value of our common stock; - An increase of \$1.2 million in FCR001 clinical program expenses related to increased activity in our FREEDOM-1 Phase 3 trial as additional clinical sites are activated and additional subjects are enrolled, as compared to the same quarter in 2020 when COVID-19 related delays limited such activity, and start-up activities of our FREEDOM-2 and FREEDOM-3 Phase 2 clinical trials; and - An increase of \$0.9 million in other unallocated costs related to consulting, research collaborations, recruitment of additional staff and other services in support of ongoing and planned clinical trials.